guardian/security-hq/hq/markdown/guardduty-sechub-common-problems.md

 ## The VPC default security group should not allow inbound and outbound traffic
 This is an awkward one.
 In a whole 5 minutes of googling Phil couldn't work out how to set the inbound/outbound rules for a VPC's default security group via cloudformation.
 So our current suggestion is that you follow [the instructions](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-standards-fsbp-controls.html#ec2-2-remediation) to shut down the default security group via the console.
 BUT FIRST!
-Make sure it's not being used by anything!
+[Make sure it's not being used by anything](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-find-security-group-resources/)
 Using the default security group is considered bad practice.

 ## S3 buckets should require requests to use Secure Socket Layer
 This is a very common problem.
 Unfortunately AWS's [suggested fix](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-standards-fsbp-controls.html#s3-5-remediation)